mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2.md

 We will be using the Sequential model.
 It is a simple model architecture with layers in series. **input_shape** refers to input size, which in our case is one.
 As activation function we used **Rectified Linear Unit** (ReLU), **Adam** is the actual algorithm, **Mean Squared Error** (mse) is our loss function, and to judge our model's performance we used **Mean Absolute Error** (mae) metrics.

 {: .box-note}
-**Note:** Details about each of the bold words is outside of the scope of this tutorial.
+**Note:** Details about each of the bold words are outside of the scope of this tutorial.
 Keras and TensorFlow have a lot of details about each of the choices and their alternatives.

 ### Train the model